 March 13, 2017.
 On behalf of our client, Lemberg Law recently filed a complaint in U.S. District Court, Northern District of Texas.
 The case, against ProCollect, charges the debt collection agency with violating federal law and asks for $1,000 in statutory damages under the Fair Debt Collection Practices Act plus other relief.

 No matter what a person’s age, they don’t want their parents involved in their financial life.
 That can invite unwanted questions and it can be embarrassing.
 Our client says that ProCollect started calling his parents’ phone number in an attempt to collect a debt, even though he never provided his parents’ phone number to ProCollect or to the creditor.
-He says that ProCollect left voicemail messages on his parents’ answering machine, saying that ProCollect was trying to collect a debt from our client.
+He says that PCI left voicemail messages on his parents’ answering machine, saying that ProCollect was trying to collect a debt from our client.

 This lawsuit charges that ProCollect violated the Fair Debt Collection Practices Act (FDCPA) by engaging in harassing behavior; by communicating with a third party about an alleged debt; and by using unfair and unconscionable means to collect a debt.